santisq/PowerShellKusto/docs/en-US/Invoke-KustoQuery.md

 ## SYNOPSIS

-Invokes a KQL query over an Azure Data Explorer Cluster.
+Invokes a KQL or T-SQL query over an Azure Data Explorer Cluster.

 ## SYNTAX